Skip to main content

 Libra mascot looking surprised

-Ask Libra lifts your query into a brand-new chat as the first prompt.
+Ask Libra doesn’t just paste your query into a new chat — it sends it.
 The chat starts in the active project, so switch projects first if you want it scoped elsewhere.

 Tips for getting better results

-Searching for “Lopez” still finds “López”. “wirtschft” still finds “Wirtschaftsrecht”.
-Searching with German, Italian, French, or Spanish accents (perché, caffè, über, straße) matches against chat content stored without them.
-Don’t worry about getting the spelling exactly right.
+Searching for “Lopez” still finds “López”, and German, Italian, French, or Spanish accents (perché, caffè, über, straße) match against content stored without them.
+You don’t need the full title either — any part of a name matches.

-When you’re hunting for a concept in a document — “clauses about indemnification”, “passages discussing termination for cause” — switch to Document content mode.
-It finds passages by meaning, even when your wording doesn’t match the words on the page.
-Default mode is right when you know the document name or are looking up a specific term.
+When you’re hunting for a concept“clauses about indemnification”, “passages discussing termination for cause” — switch to Search document content.
+Default matching is the right tool when you know the document’s name or are looking for a chat you had.

-The Created by me filter is useful when you’re trying to find your own draft or notes among many shared resources.
+Setting Created by to You is useful when you’re trying to find your own draft or notes among many shared resources.

 Next steps